Client Results

 Stepping Into a Director Role: Leading with Confidence Under Pressure

 “Working with Sakina, I’ve become much more disciplined in how I structure my day, which has had a big impact on how I make decisions under pressure.
 She gives me practical tools, and when we meet again, we refine them based on what I’m dealing with.
-That’s helped me step back, think more clearly, and lead in a more calm and deliberate way”.
+That’s helped me step back, think more clearly, and lead more calmly and deliberately”.

 -